AnonResearchers/apr-overfitting-benchmark/README.md

 # Empirical Evaluation of Patch Overfitting Detection Approaches in Automated Program Repair
-This is the replication package for "Empirical Evaluation of Patch Overfitting Detection Approaches in Automated Program Repair".
+This is the replication package for "Empirical Evaluation of Patch Overfitting Detection Approaches in Automated Program Repair", submitted to the ASE 2025 conference.
+We will add a permissive open-source license upon acceptance.

 ## Structure